-CLOCKWISE FROM LEFT TO RIGHT: Beautiful allium blooms.
+ABOVE Beautiful allium blooms.
 A bluestone path follows the creek bed.
 Fragrant white peonies.
 Sligh and her crew scoured their favorite beaches for the driftwood in this fence; the stained-glass window, sheltered by a small green roof, came from a salvage store on Mount Desert Island.
 Sporting raspberry-colored blooms, persicaria, or lady’s thumb, is tough as nails, making it a good choice for edging a driveway.
 The checkerboard moss courtyard is inspired by one created in 1938 by famed garden designer Mirei Shigemori at Tofukuji Temple in Kyoto.

 Here and there are playful artistic touches, like the ornamented bricks that pepper the patio.
 Shaped in mortar by Sligh and her team, the pieces are studded with random artifacts like marbles and broken hand tools (from used-tools shop Liberty Tool).
 The gardeners also collected driftwood to build a whimsically irregular fence to conceal a generator on the house’s northwest corner, incorporating into it a salvaged stained-glass window and overhang planted with hen and chicks.